NATIONAL TRADESMEN DAY – Third Friday in September

 On the third Friday in September, National Tradesmen Day honors the men and women whose skills and hard work build America.
-Their skills keep it running strong.
-The day is dedicated to the professionals who maintain the complex infrastructure of our roads, cities, water systems, and power grids.
+And, their skills keep it running strong.
+The day recognizes the professionals who maintain the complex infrastructure of our roads, cities, water systems, and power grids.

-While these professionals work day in and out maintaining skills unique to their trade, our nation continues to operate smoothly without pause.
-The skills and knowledge of those in the trades keep businesses, homes and entire nations running.
-Whether walls go up or come down, roads cross rivers or the water flows, electricians, plumbers, masons, mechanics, carpenters and everyone in between ensures the job gets done.
+While these experts work day in and out maintaining skills unique to their trade, our nation continues to operate smoothly without pause.
+The skills and knowledge of those in the trades keep businesses, homes, and entire nations running.
+Whether walls go up or come down, roads cross rivers or the water flows, electricians, plumbers, masons, mechanics, carpenters, and everyone in between ensures the job gets done.

 Their skills and jobs are so valuable, in fact, that training is available in nearly every sector of the skilled trade job market.
-With their hands, their skills, their tools, and their training, they keep America running smoothly.
+With their hands, skills, tools, and training, they keep America running smoothly.

 HOW TO OBSERVE #NationalTradesmenDay

 Honor a tradesman you know.
 If you’re interested in a skilled trade, visit www.skilledtrades.com to learn more.
 Give a shout out to the tradespeople keeping businesses and homes running smoothly.

 Show your appreciation and use #NationalTradesmenDay to post on social media.

 NATIONAL TRADESMEN DAY HISTORY